 - (IV) The handling method where the results of all proposals are announced but the extempore motions are not addressed. - III.
 Where the Company convenes the video shareholders' meetings, the proper alternatives provided for the shareholders having difficulties attending in the manner of a video conference shall be specified.
+Administration of Shareholder Services of Public Companies, the Company shall at least provide connection equipment and necessary assistance to shareholders and set out the application period with the Company and other matters of notice.

-Article 7(Chair and Attendees of Shareholder Meeting)
+Article 7 (Chair and Attendees of Shareholder Meeting)